This article will help you remember stopping distances for the UK driving theory test and also help you overcome theory test nerves.

 A common question on the theory test is 'what is the [overall stopping, thinking or braking] distance at 30 mph?' etc.

 Rather than remembering a list of the distances, you can calculate them instead using the method detailed below.
-This method works for calculating the distances in feet.
-You can convert back to metres afterwards if necessary.
+It works for calculating the distances in feet.
+You can convert feet to metres afterwards if necessary.

 Overall Stopping Distance (on dry roads)

 The overall stopping distance is built from the thinking distance, i.e. the distance the vehicle has travelled in the time taken to react to a hazard; and the braking distance, i.e. the distance travelled from the moment the brakes of the vehicle are applied to the point when the vehicle comes to a complete stop.

 The table below applies a 'factor', dependent on the speed you are travelling, which is multiplied with the speed to calculate the overall stopping distance in feet.

 The factors are easy to remember - just start at 2 for 20mph and add 0.5 for each 10 mph increase in speed.